 As COVID-19 has unleashed a wave of uncertainty and anxiety across the world, the fashion industry is sinking in a quagmire of its rundown systems that have simply been unable to withstand the brute force of the pandemic.
-This has undoubtedly accelerated the call for systemic change and a digital transformation of supply chains that can not only enable the most transparent and effective teamwork within the supply chain spread across the globe and rearrange old systems of supply, demand, and production; but also ensure it is flexible and resilient enough to combat future predicaments, including that of the climate crisis.
+This has undoubtedly accelerated the call for systemic change and a digital transformation that can not only enable the most transparent and effective teamwork within the global supply chain and rearrange old systems of supply, demand, and production, but also ensure it is flexible and resilient enough to combat future predicaments, including that of the climate crisis.

 Here are five tips to build efficiency in supply chains through digitalization.

 1. Use cloud-based computing to create digital versions of all your physical ingredients.

 Digitize all product information including archives, tech packs, components, and material libraries.
 This allows for global or remote working teams and factories to access ideas and vital information, allowing for research, design, and product development to function productively without the need for physical proximity or access to resources.

 2. Utilize technology for effective communication and collaboration.